South Australian Railways Redhen railcar: Configuration

+Service history

 Construction

 The first Redhens were introduced by the South Australian Railways in October 1955 to replace ageing suburban steam locomotive hauled trains in Adelaide.
 Construction of Redhen vehicles continued until 1971, when the latest examples were built to supersede 1920s-era diesel railcars.

 The Redhens were built in three batches.
 The overall design of the railcars was very similar, but there were differences in detail between the batches.
 Several railcars in the 300 class were re-numbered later in life, taking on the numbers of written-off or modified units.

 The exterior of the units was always painted red, with variations in the colour of roofs and bogies over the years.
 The interior design and layout remained largely unchanged throughout their life.
 Some 300 class units were modified to provide guard's accommodation or space for bikes when the 860 class trailers were withdrawn in 1987.
 This slightly reduced the seating capacity of these modified cars.